-- e-Sports Gaming — competitive form of playing computer games (e-sports).
+- e-Sports Gaming — a competitive form of playing computer games (e-sports).

 - Poker — a card game that combines gambling, strategy, and skill.
 The winner of each hand is determined according to the combinations of players' cards.

-- Bridge — a card game which is played by four players, playing in two competing partnerships.
+- Bridge — a card game that is played by four players, playing in two competing partnerships.
 Players score points based on the number of tricks achieved.

 - Chess — a strategy board game played by two players on a checkered gameboard with 64 squares arranged in an 8×8 grid.

 - Chessboxing — a combination of chess and boxing.

 - Memory Sports — (sometimes called competitive memory) is a competition in which the participants ("memory athletes") attempt to memorize the most information that they can then present back.